- Messages

 Holding a plethora of football and wrestling offers, finding the right fit with the right people is what matters most to Schunke.

-“I want to go out and see more places before I fully know where I’m going to commit,” Schunke, the No. 212 overall prospect and No. 8 interior offensive lineman in the 2024 On300, told Tater Island.
+“I want to go out and see more places before I fully know where I’m going to commit,” Schunke, the No. 212 overall prospect and No. 8 interior offensive lineman in the 2024 On300, told On3.
 “These visits are going to show me more than anything I’ve done so far.
 Coaching wise, I’ll be able to meet the coaches face-to-face because I haven’t been able to do that with everyone yet.

 … I’ll be able to see and really feel if it’s the place I want to go.
 Education wise, I want to find a place that I know I’ll be able to go there, work and possibly get my masters if I choose to do that.”